abangiraprecious/Software-Construction/README.md

 ### Liskov Substitution Principle (LSP)
 The Liskov Substitution Principle (LSP) states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
 This principle helps to ensure that subclasses adhere to the same contract as their superclass, preventing unexpected behavior or errors.

+### Interface Segregation Principle (ISP)
+The Interface Segregation Principle (ISP) states that clients should not be forced to depend on interfaces they do not use.
+This principle encourages developers to create small, focused interfaces that are specific to the needs of clients, reducing the risk of unnecessary dependencies and making software more maintainable.